 Rebates.
-During 2019, the Company recorded and paid a one-time rebate approved by the Board of Directors in the amount of \$8 million to its clients.
-The rebate was calculated based on estimated 2019 profitability of the Company.
-Clients received a rebate in proportion to their fees paid in 2019.
-The rebate is presented net in Clearing services revenue in the accompanying Statements of Income.
+During 2021 and 2020, the Board of Directors approved and the Company paid rebates in the amount of \$75 million and \$0 million to NSCC Participants, respectively.
+The rebates were calculated based on estimated profitability of the Company.
+Participants received rebates in proportion to their fees paid in 2021 and 2020, respectively.
+The rebates are presented net in Clearing services revenue in the accompanying Statements of Income.

 Accounts receivable and deferred revenue.
 The period in which the Company recognizes revenue may differ from the timing of payments received from customers.
 The Company typically bills its customers up to 30 days in arrears.
 The Company records a receivable when revenue is recognized prior to payment and there is an unconditional right to payment.
 Deferred revenue represents the Company's liability to perform services in the future related to payments received in advance of those services.
-There was no balance for deferred revenue as of December 31, 2020 an 2019.
+Deferred revenue as of December 31, 2021 and 2020 was \$60,000 and \$0, respectively, and is included in Other current liabilities and Other non-current liabilities on the accompanying Statements of Financial Condition.